-Firewall Your Attention
+1. Firewall Your Attention

-Attention firewalling is a popular concept in productivity circles, made popular in recent years by people like Tim Ferriss, Gina Trapani and Merlin Mann.
+Attention firewalling is a popular concept in productivity circles, made popular in recent years by people like Tim Ferriss, Gina Trapani, and Merlin Mann.
 It’s just a geeky term for preventing distractions from reaching you in the first place.

-Ultimately, you should be able to prevent most distractions from disturbing you with a bit of thought.
+Ultimately, you should be able to prevent most external distractions from disturbing you with a bit of thought.
 You need to identify what your distractions are and how you get from productive work to those distractions and blow up the bridge, so to speak.
 For instance, if a certain website is wasting too much of my time, I can block my access to it using software.

-If I find myself bypassing the software, I can go block it with my router which is a bit harder to bypass, specifically because it needs to be reset to save the change.
+If I find myself bypassing the software, I can go block it with my router that is a bit harder to bypass, specifically because it needs to be reset to save the change.
 During that time, I won’t have the distractions of the Internet, and I have a good chance of realizing what I’m doing and getting back on track.

-Make It Easy to Regain Focus
+2. Make It Easy to Regain Focus

 Start by keeping a to-do list nearby.
 It needs to be readily visible and readable from your most common working position, such as right next to your monitor.
 It also means you shouldn’t be writing in tiny print with 100 items on a page.
 Be reductive, and keep to-do lists short.

-Be Your Own Shrink
+3. Be Your Own Psychologist

 Motivation—that is, a compelling reason to complete work—is important to staying on task.

 I think it’s best to start with the carrot and introduce the stick only when that doesn’t work; no need to introduce more frustration and guilt into the work environment.

 Start by reminding yourself of the long-term benefits of completing your work.
 You’ll get a big project, such as a new site, online and completed at last, or you’ll have a work-free weekend if you can complete all your tasks for the week.

-Immediate rewards are the last resort stop.
+Immediate rewards are the last resort.
 Tell yourself that if you complete 600 more words of your article within twenty minutes, you can have a five minute break playing with your kids or doing something entertaining.
 Set a timer, especially if it’s something potentially derailing like feed reading or email checking.